- PART 1. IDENTITY AND NAME

 7.8 A motion of no confidence in the Party Leader may be proposed by the Party Membership at an EGM.
 The conditions for calling such an EGM shall be in accordance with Article 6.7 of this Constitution.
 In order for such a motion to pass, no fewer than 55% of members in attendance at the EGM shall vote in favour.

-7.9 If a motion of no confidence in the Party Leader by either the Board or the Party Membership at an EGM is passed, a ballot of all members “in good standing” must be held.
+7.9 If a motion of no confidence in the Party Leader by the Party Membership at an EGM is passed, a ballot of all members “in good standing” must be held.
 The Party Leader shall be removed from office if no fewer than two-thirds of those participating in such a ballot vote in favour of the motion to remove the leader, and participation in the ballot is no less than one-third of the membership.

 7.10 If a motion of no confidence in the Party Leader as described in Article 7.9 passes, the Party Chairman must then summon an emergency meeting of the Board within 14 days to initiate the leadership election procedure and appoint an Interim Leader.